How to make sure your staff’s summer browsing doesn’t ruin your business

 - Given the above, there are three things you can do: encrypt, educate them to use the cellular network for business purposes when traveling and to understand the difference between trusted and untrusted networks.

-It’s the time of year when everyone’s heading off for a well-deserved break at their favourite holiday hotspot.
+It’s the time of year when everyone’s heading off for a well-deserved break at their favorite holiday hotspot.
 And while they may be away from the office, it is a rare employee these days that doesn’t take their main communication device away with them.
 This could be their smartphone, tablet, watch or anything else they can use to go online.
 This, as we all know will lead your staff to seek out the most convenient high-speed access they can find.
-Inevitably this means using free public Wi-Fi at airports, tourist information centres, cafes, bars and lots of other places.
+Inevitably this means using free public Wi-Fi at airports, tourist information centers, cafes, bars and lots of other places.

 How should you protect your company data in these circumstances?
 Is it enough to advise your employees to always use password protected Wi-Fi hotspots provided by reputable brands?
 Unfortunately, it is much more complicated than that.
 In this blog post, we’ll explain why and make some suggestions about practical steps you can take to reduce the risk from ‘vacation time Wi-Fi’.